August 5 - 9, 2018

 At Catamaran Literary Reader, our artistic themes tap into the rich literary history and beautiful setting of the California Central Coast.
 We invite you to transform your own creative work in the scenic location of Pebble Beach, a major source of inspiration for writers from John Steinbeck to Robinson Jeffers.
 The conference will be held on the campus of the Robert Louis Stevenson School, and attendees will meet in the elegant Stevenson classrooms, commons, theater, and chapel for workshops, lectures, and presentations.
 Registration includes four nights lodging at the Robert Louis Stevenson campus on 17-Mile Drive, access to the Stevenson dining commons for 12 meals with your fellow attendees, 4 days of literary workshops in a small group of 12 participants.
 Also available are optional daily literary themed excursions, daily craft talks, nightly special guest readings, and student readings.

 For our 2018 Summer Conference, we are asking participants to submit a manuscript of their preferred genre for review and approval.
-Fiction and nonfiction pieces may be short stories or novel excerpts of up to ten pages.
+Fiction and nonfiction pieces may be short stories or novel excerpts of up to twenty pages.
 Poetry submissions may include up to five poems, not to exceed a complete page count of ten pages.
 You will receive submission instructions after registering.

 Joseph Millar’s first collection, Overtime, was a finalist for the 2001 Oregon Book Award.
 His second collection, Fortune, appeared in 2007, followed by a third, Blue Rust, in 2012.
 His latest collection, Kingdom, was released in February of 2017.

-Elizabeth McKenzie is the author of three novels, the most recent being The Portable Veblen, a finalist for the Bailey Prize.
-Her work has appeared in The New Yorker, The Atlantic Monthly, Best American Nonrequired Reading, the Pushcart Prize Anthology, and was recorded for NPR’s Selected Shorts.
-She is the senior editor of the Chicago Quarterly Review and the managing editor of Catamaran Literary Reader.
+Elizabeth McKenzie is the author of three novels, most recently The Portable Veblen, a finalist for the Bailey Prize.
+Her work has appeared in The New Yorker, The Atlantic, Best American Nonrequired Reading, the Pushcart Prize Anthology, and elsewhere.
+She is the senior editor for Chicago Quarterly Review and managing editor of Catamaran.